 In a paper to the Journal of Mammalogy during 1996, Koprowski described how both sexes were more prone to dispersing than staying on their natal area, but females were more likely to hang around than males.
 Of 43 females that Koprowski captured as juveniles, 16 (37%) remained on their natal range, while only two (6%) of the 34 males stayed and, in both cases, this was because their mothers died shortly after they were weaned.
 Twelve of the 16 females that stayed on their natal range mated and eight produced at least one litter in the territory, suggesting that they were not simply delaying dispersal.
 Koprowski was able to document 900 interactions between marked adult squirrels during his study and found that females remaining in their natal range appear to form kinship groups, because neighbouring animals are likely to be close relatives, that are more tolerant of each other than they are of strangers or distant relatives.

+As with most mammals, squirrels appear to undergo an “exploration phase” shortly prior to dispersal, at between two and six months old, during which they expand their home range area considerably as they look for other suitable locations.
 High densities of females in surrounding areas appears to impede settlement success of females from both species and the presence of Greys may reduce the settlement success of Reds.